shamansir/tron-gui/README.md

             ]

-choiceToLabel : Choice -> Property.Label
+choiceToLabel : Choice -> Path.Label
 choiceToLabel c =
     case c of
         A -> "The A"